iMears/easter-egg/README.md

 # easter-egg.js

-## easy easter eggs in the browser
+## Easily hide your easter eggs in the browser!

 ### Demo